wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.1.1 - 2014/12/18 =
+* Tweak - added div tag to href= jQuery when click add image to slider gallery.
+Some plugins like MOJO Market Place plugin enforce div on image URLs site wide.
+* Credit - thanks to Bill Passawe for reporting the issue and giving us access to his site to find the issue and make a patch.

 = 1.1.0 - 2014/09/15 =
 * Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.
 * Feature - Convert all back end CSS to Sass.